 Aims: We aimed to evaluate whether optical coherence tomography (OCT)-guided rotational atherectomy (RA) improves stent expansion and clinical outcomes compared to intravascular ultrasound (IVUS)-guided RA.

-Methods and results:We identified 247 de-novo calcified coronary lesions that underwent RA from our database between September 2013 and December 2017.
-Of these, lesions with no intravascular imaging data (n=11), poor image quality (n=7), balloon angioplasty alone (n=16), and complications (2 burr entrapment, 2 perforation) were excluded.
-Finally, 88 and 121 lesions that underwent OCT-guided and IVUS-guided RA, respectively, were enrolled.
+Methods and results: From our database, we identified 247 de novo calcified coronary lesions that underwent RA between September 2013 and December 2017.
+Of these, lesions with no intravascular imaging data (n=11), poor image quality (n=7), balloon angioplasty alone (n=16), and complications (two burr entrapments, two perforations) were excluded.
+Finally, 88 and 121 lesions that underwent OCT-guided and IVUS-guided RA, respectively, were included in the study.
 The primary endpoint of the present study was percent stent expansion.
-Burr upsizing was more frequently performed (55% vs. 32%, P=0.001) and the final burr size was significantly larger (1.75 [1.50-1.75] vs. 1.50 [1.50-1.75] mm, P<0.001) in the OCT-guided RA group.
-Percent stent expansion was significantly larger in the OCT-guided RA group (83±15% vs. 72±16%, P=0.0004).
-Although TLR at 1 year was lower in the OCT-guided RA group, there was no statistical difference (6.8% vs. 11.6%, P=0.25).
+Burr upsizing was more frequently performed (55% vs 32%, p=0.001) and the final burr size was significantly larger (1.75 [1.50-1.75] vs 1.50 [1.50-1.75] mm, p<0.001) in the OCT-guided RA group.
+Percent stent expansion was significantly larger in the OCT-guided RA group (83±15% vs 72±16%, p=0.0004).
+Although TLR at one year was lower in the OCT-guided RA group, there was no statistical difference (6.8% vs 11.6%, p=0.25).

 Conclusions: OCT-guided RA for calcified coronary lesions resulted in larger percent stent expansion compared to IVUS-guided RA.
 OCT-guided RA may be ideal for treating calcified coronary lesions.